TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-The functionality of this exploit is straightforward.
+The exploit’s functionality is straightforward and easy to replicate.

 The logic can be broken down as follows: